The Flying Snake Doesn't Fly So Much as Fall With Style

 "But anecdotally," he says, "I have seen them use it for escape, from me and other people.
 And it is also possible and likely that they use it for effective locomotion — to move to another tree or to the ground in a short time, or to avoid slithering over substrates where they could encounter a predator."

-A professor at Virginia Tech, Socha has been studying these snakes for over two decades.
-This past summer, he co-authored a new paper about their aerial antics.
+A professor at Virginia Tech, Socha has been studying these snakes for over two decades and co-authored a paper about their aerial antics.

 When a flying snake launches itself off of some tree or elevated surface, its ribs splay outwards, flattening the animal from the neck to the nether regions.
 The process helps Chrysopelea snakes create lift — an upward-acting physical force that airplanes take advantage of — by making their bodies more aerodynamic.